Co-Curricular Enrichment Program

 FAQ on our Co-Curricular Enrichment Program

-In order to make the school day as comfortable as possible for all students and have the daily routine run smoothly, the daily schedules for grades 1 and 2 vary from grades 3 and 4, and grades 5 to 10 in lessons, Co-Curricular Enrichment and break times.
+In order to make the school day as comfortable as possible for all students and have the daily routine run smoothly, the daily schedules for Years 1 & 2 vary from Years 3 & 4, Years 5 & 6 and 7 to 10 in lessons and break times as well as in Co-Curricular Enrichment times for Years 1 to 6.
 In this way, we ensure a quiet lunch time, relaxed break times in the schoolyard and optimal utilisation of the subject rooms.
 Each class receive their timetables and daily schedules at the beginning of the school year.

 Our afternoon program takes places between 13:30/15:30 (depending on the day of the week) and 18:00, with lots of clubs in either the English or German language.
-These clubs are made up of school students from all classes.
+These clubs are made up of school students from all classes, also for our students in secondary level.

-Our school library is also open five afternoons per week and on four afternoons, the students have the opportunity to finish their homework in the homework hoom.
+Our school library is also open five afternoons per week and on two afternoons, the students have the opportunity to finish their homework in the homework hoom.

 Lesson units or immersion activities can last for either 40 or 120 minutes.
 During this time, depending on age, development and the students‘ daily mood, one or more short breaks are taken, in which concentration is maintained by means of short movements or relaxation exercises.